BIDS/datarray/doc/source/basic_data_array.rst

 a[i] valid cases:

 - i: integer => normal numpy scalar indexing, one less dim than x
-- i: slice: numpy view slicing.  same dims as x, must recover the ticks
+- i: slice: numpy view slicing.  same dims as x, must recover the labels
 - i: list/array: numpy fancy indexing, as long as the index list is 1d only.